 11. Purchasing

 The Trust will aim to achieve best value for money for all its purchases ensuring that services are delivered in the most economical, efficient and effective way, within available resources, and with independent validation of performance achieved wherever practicable.
+The Department strongly recommends the deals for schools that make buying simpler and quicker, and can provide better value for money in a range of categories.

 The Headteacher and the Executive Business Manager are responsible for ensuring procedures are in place for testing the market, placing of orders and paying for goods and services by following the general principles of: